-The Triton Plus is a well-rounded stove with a modest price tag.
-It's not as fancy or as powerful as many of the other stoves we tested, but it definitely gets the job done and we genuinely enjoyed the cooking experience it provided.
+The Triton Plus is not as fancy or powerful as many of the other stoves we tested.
+Still, it gets the job done, and we genuinely enjoyed the cooking experience it provided.

 Time to Boil

-The Triton boiled a quart of 60-degree water in 4:45, which is a pretty decent time considering it only has 11,000 BTUs per burner.
-However, on a cooler breezier day with 50-degree water, this same task took 9:15.
-This was a larger time difference than we saw with almost any other stove, even models without a windscreen and with lower BTUs like the Primus Onja.
-For reference, our Editors' Choice and boil test winner, the Stansport Outfitter Series 2-Burner, boiled the 60-degree water in 2:30 and the 50-degree water in 3:30.
+The Triton boiled a quart of water in 4:45, which is a pretty decent time considering it only has 11,000 BTUs per burner.
+However, on a breezier day with cooler water, this same task took 9:15.
+This is a larger time difference than we saw with almost any other stove, even models without a windscreen and with lower BTUs.
 If boiling water is an important aspect of your camp kitchen experience, you may want to purchase a different stove or get a JetBoil Flash as a companion accessory.

-The Triton simmered quite well after we got the hang of it.
-The flame is a bit hard to see when it's turned down very low, so some attention was required to not accidentally turn it off.
-On top of that, the burner knob's full range is several full 360-degree rotations, yet to turn it from low to off is only about a quarter turn.
-And despite the low BTUs on this stove, it did actually seem to cook quite fast so, again, some attention was required to find the right setting when we wanted to simmer.
-Once we learned the nuances of the burner, we had no problem with performance and were able to cook low and slow with no problem.
-If nuanced cooking is paramount for your meals, some of our best simmers were achieved with the Stansport 2-Burner, the Camp Chef Everest, and the Primus Kinjia.
+The Triton simmers quite well once you get the hang of it.
+The flame is a bit hard to see when it's turned down very low, so some attention is required to avoid accidentally turning it off.
+On top of that, the burner knob's full range is several full 360-degree rotations, but to turn it from low to off is only about a quarter turn.
+And despite the low BTUs on this stove, it does seem to cook quite fast, so, again, some attention is required to find the right setting when you want to simmer.
+However, once you learn the nuances of the burner, there is no problem with performance, and cooking low and slow is no problem.

 Ease of Care

-We did notice after taking the stoves out for testing that the Triton seemed to get beat up and dented faster than the others, but not in any way that made us doubt the overall product integrity.
+Another simple and straightforward process.
+The cooking grate lifts out, exposing an easy-to-clean steel drip tray.
+The recess for the propane adaptor will undoubtedly collect food bits over time, but nothing substantial unless you have some enormous spillover.
+We did notice after taking the Triton out for testing that it seemed to get beat up and dented faster than our other competitors, but not in any way that made us doubt the overall product integrity or performance.

 The Triton packs down to 21 x 12.5 x 4.5 inches.
-This is a couple of inches smaller than many of our other compact tabletop models which, to us, wasn't really worth the smaller burners and lower BTUs.
-With the Stansport 2-Burner, you may have a couple more inches of stove to contend with, but you also get a large jump up in performance for not much more money.
+This is a couple of inches smaller than many of our other compact tabletop models, but, depending on your setup, probably isn't worth the smaller burners or lower BTUs.

-The Triton Plus is a solid stove at a decent price.
+The Triton Plus is a solid stove at a reasonable price.
 It simmers well, sets up and ignites with ease, and is simple to care for.
-As a stand-alone stove it's absolutely fine, but when stacked up against some of the other stoves we tested it fell a bit short.
-It has low BTUs, a smaller cooking area, and struggled with the wind.
+As a stand-alone stove, it's fine, but when stacked up against some of the other stoves we tested, it fell a bit short.
+It has low BTUs, a smaller cooking area, and struggles with the wind.
 All-in-all it's a decent stove, but not our first choice.